 At our day-of sale, we will have additional inventory of all the same species found below.
 We will also have an expanded selection and greater quantities of potted native wildflowers available, species such as: yarrow, iris, camas, columbine, bleeding heart, mnt. strawberry, blanket flower, lupin, goldenrod, and more!

 So in the meantime, take a look around your gardens and wild spaces and browse the species below to see which of them would be a good fit!
-As always, please reach out to Kris if you have any questions—we are always happy to talk native plants!
+Please reach out to Cheryl if you have any questions—we are always happy to talk native plants!

 Showy Milkweed